UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

 * Adoption of Python 3 is growing fast

-  * Almost all key packages still supported (https://python3wos.appspot.com/)
+  * Almost all key packages now supported (https://python3wos.appspot.com/)
   * But most code in the wild is still 2.x

 * If you find yourself needing to work with Python 2 and 3, there are ways to write compatible code: https://wiki.python.org/moin/PortingPythonToPy3k

 * We will cover that more later in the program.
-Also: a short intro to the differences you really need to know about up font later this session.
+Also: a short intro to the differences you really need to know about up front later this session.

 Introduction to Your Environment